MohitSJadhav/Evive-Assignment/README.md

 1. Command to run main file- python main.py
 2. Command to run sample test file - python testMain.py
 3. Command to test the class file - python testOrder.py
+4. No Library dependencies are required other than unittest and json

 Miscellaneous information:
 1. Tests are written using unittest utility.
 All functions unit tests are covered including the negative positive test case.